maxim879/EnJoyTheVR1/README_EN.md

 ## How to Write Scripts?

 Creating a game for EnJoyTheVR is similar to creating a standard Unity game; however, due to Unity’s AssetBundle limitations, scripts must be written in Lua.
-However, the project already contains some assets that can be used as a ready-made solution for some solutions.
+However, the project already contains some assets that can be used as a ready-made solution for some solutions (their use is allowed only for developing applications for EnJoyTheVR).

 ### Using CustomLuaLoader